How can you Train Horses with Health Problems?

 The question of whether the lunging course work is suitable for horses with health problems is even harder to answer at long distance than that about old horses.
 I would generally advise that you discuss any form of training of a horse with health problems with the vet in charge of treatment and with every illness that affects the horse’s ability to move with a physiotherapist as well.

-Do, however, explain the lungeing course work to them fully enough for them to get a picture of the kind of work it is as lungeing work according to this course is really quite different to other lungeing methods.
+Do, however, explain the lunging course work to them fully enough for them to get a picture of the kind of work it is as lunging work according to this course is really quite different to other lunging methods.

-In the meantime, many vets and physiotherapists have actually started particularly recommending this lungeing course training as it is a really excellent form of therapeutic gymnastics.
+In the meantime, many vets and physiotherapists have actually started particularly recommending this lunging course training as it is a really excellent form of therapeutic gymnastics.

 What kind of health problem is it?

 Next we should be clear about what sort of health problem we are dealing with.
 We are of course not talking about colic, acute illnesses etc. but mostly about something wrong with the horse’s ability to move.
 For example lameness caused by joint illness or back problems such as the so-called “kissing spines”.

 It is very important to distinguish between an acute injury or inflammation and a chronic injury.